seL4/l4v/misc/bump/README.md

 bump script recipe below.

 Timing: in between the three merges, the repos are in an inconsistent state with respect to each other.
-Don't worry if the merges take too long (Bamboo checks roughly every 5 min), the only adverse effect is a wasted test cycle that tests the seL4 PR without the l4v PR and/or a failure of the preprocess test.
-But do try to minimise the time the repositories are in an inconstent state with respect to each other, so that others can keep working.
+Don't worry if the merges take too long, the only adverse effect is a wasted test cycle that tests the seL4 PR without the l4v PR and/or a failure of the preprocess test.
+But do try to minimise the time the repositories are in an inconsistent state with respect to each other, so that others can keep working.

 ## Using the bump script